PoHuit/plan-b/README.md

 First follow the *Build* instructions below.
 Then

-        cargo run -p cmdline --release *start* *dest*` to find and
+    cargo run -p cmdline --release <start> <dest>

-to display a shortest route from the system named *start* to the system named *dest*.
-The code will take a couple of seconds to load the map, a millisecond or so to find and display the route, and then will print all the hops, one per line, on stdout.
+to find and to display a shortest route from the system named *start* to the system named *dest*.
+The code will take a few seconds to load the map, a millisecond or so to find and display the route, and then will print all the hops, one per line, on stdout.

 Say